scriptex/touchsweep/README.md

 ## Demo

-There is a simple demo illustrating how the AnimateMe library works.
+There is a simple demo illustrating how the TouchSweep library works.

 Check it out [here](https://github.com/scriptex/touchsweep/blob/master/demo/index.html)